What Is the Meaning of Letting Go?

 Letting go is the process of freeing yourself from obsessing thoughts and unhappy feelings.
 This might seem difficult to do, but with some training and practice, it becomes possible.

-If a certain item of clothing is old, torn, or of no use to you, there is no need to hold on to it.
+If a particular item of clothing is old, torn, or useless to you, there is no need to hold on to it.
 You just go and buy a new one.

-This should be the same with useless and negative thoughts, unpleasant memories and bad habits, unhealthy lifestyle, and even with people who make you suffer or unhappy.
+This should be the same with useless and negative thoughts, unpleasant memories and bad habits, unhealthy lifestyles, and even with people who make you suffer or unhappy.

 “You cannot sail when the anchor is holding your ship.
 You need to pull it up.
 Letting go is like pulling up the anchor of your ship and starting to sail.”

-Too much involvement with negative people take too much of your time and energy.
-This involvement agitates your mind and feelings, and causes a lack of peace.
-That’s why letting go of people, who make you feel stressed and unpeaceful is important.
+Too much involvement with negative people takes too much of your time and energy.
+This involvement agitates your mind and feelings and causes a lack of peace.
+That’s why letting go of people who make you feel stressed and unpeaceful is essential.

 Letting Go and Spiritual Growth

-You need to cut loose the rope that ties you down like shackles to negative habits, meaningless thoughts, and painful or unhappy feelings and memories.
+You must cut loose the rope that ties you down like shackles to negative habits, meaningless thoughts, and painful or unhappy feelings and memories.
 You need to cut the attachment to them.

 Developing the skill of letting go can help you do that.